brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 	\item Continue collecting length and otolith samples from recreational and commercial catches, as well as from surveys, which capture small quillback rockfish.

-	\item Improved understanding of where recreational fishing is commonly occuring (areas and depths) and the range of sizes available by depth would be beneficial to better inform the selectivity form.
+	\item Improved understanding of where recreational fishing is commonly occurring (areas and depths) and the range of sizes available by depth would be beneficial to better inform the selectivity form.

 	\item Recruitment patterns showed lower than average recruitment in the 2000s.
 Additional data to support such patterns in recruitment would provide additional support for model estimates.